 Models in economic theory are also used to suggest regularities in human behavior and interaction.
-By regularities I mean phenomena that appear repeatedly in similar environments at different points in time and at different locations.
+By regularities I mean phenomena which appear repeatedly in similar environments at different points in time and at different locations.
 I have the impression that as economic theorists, we hope that regularities will miraculously emerge from the formulas we write leisurely at our desks.
 Applied economists often feel the need for a model before they mine data for a pattern or regularity.
 Do we really need economic theory to find these regularities?
-Would it not be better to go in the opposite direction by observing the real world, whether through empirical or experimental data, to find unexpected regularities?
-Personally I doubt that we need pre conceived theories to find regularities.
+Wouldn't it be better to go in the opposite direction, that is observing the real world, whether through empirical or experimental data, to find unexpected regularities?
+Personally I doubt that we need theories in order to find regularities.